Aiswariya-R/Netflix/README.md

 3. Customize the dashboards and layout to effectively present your insights.
 4. Experiment with various visualizations, filters, and parameters to uncover additional insights from the Netflix dataset.

+# Contributions

+Contributions to this project are welcome!
+If you have any ideas, suggestions, or improvements, please feel free to submit a pull request.
+Make sure to provide a detailed description of your changes.

 # License
-This project is licensed under the [MIT License](https://github.com/Aiswariya-R/Netflix/blob/main/LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Aiswariya-R/Netflix/blob/main/LICENSE) file for details..